Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 The configuration is initialized by placing the target program at it's specified position and initializing all other cells with their declared contents.
 The K rewrite rules giving the language semantics (nondeterministically and concurrently) match and apply, potentially generating any possible behavior of the target program.
 There are two types of rules in K, *structural* and *computational*.
 Intuitively, structural rules decompose and eventually push the tasks to the top (or to the left) of the computation.
 Semantic rules then say how to process the atomic tasks.
 I.e. the structural rules do not count as observable steps, while the computational rules do.
 We discuss the formal semantic difference between the two in the next section.
 Unless explicitly tagged `[structural]`, K rules are assumed to be computational.

 #### Structural Rules
-An important category of structural rules is *heatin/cooling* rules (terminology inspired from the chemical abstract machine).
+An important category of structural rules is *heating/cooling* rules (terminology inspired from the chemical abstract machine).
 Heating/cooling rules have the role of re-arranging the computation according to the desired evaluation strategies.
-The result of this structural process is that, unlike in reduction semantics with evalutaion contexts, rewriting in K nedds *not* be context-sensitive.
+The result of this structural process is that, unlike in reduction semantics with evalutaion contexts, rewriting in K needs *not* be context-sensitive.
 E.g. consider the addition operation in SIMPLE, which is intended to be nondeterministic.
 We add two pairs of reversible structural rules for it, namely
 ```
 	rule E1 + E2 => E1 ~> [] + E2  [structural] //heating
 	rule E1 ~> [] + E2 => E1 + E2  [structural] //cooling